oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/readme.md

    - The ```WebLogic Deploy Tool``` encryption option is one of two options for encrypting sensitive information that's stored in a model.

-     > __NOTE__: Many (most?
-TBD) models will prefer to store sensitive information using Kubernetes secrets instead of using the WDT encryption option.
+     > __NOTE__: Oracle recommends storing sensitive information using Kubernetes secrets when practical instead of relying on the WDT encryption option.
+See [Using Secrets in Model Files](#using-secrets-in-model-files).

    - If you want to use the WDT encryption option, then you need to create a secret to store the encryption passphrase.
 The passphrase will be used to decrypt the model during domain creation.
 The secret can be named anything but it must contain a key named ```wdtpassword```.
 Note that it's a best practice to label secrets with their domain UID to help ensure that cleanup scripts can find and delete them.